 Mindfulness and the Three Yānas

 I find the idea of the three yānas as deepening stages of engagement with the Transcendental, to be so foundational, that it can usefully be applied to almost every aspect of Buddhist philosophy and practice.
 To do justice to the Buddha’s rich and subtle practice of Mindfulness for example, it can be useful to reflect on it in terms of the three yānas.
-Please bear in mind that I am once again using the three yānas as a way of distinguishing three different, clearly discernible, frames of reference – these three frames of reference do not, of course, correspond to the Buddhist schools of practice that they conventionally refer to.
+Please bear in mind that I am, once again, using the three yānas as a way of distinguishing three different, clearly discernible, frames of reference – three archetypal perspectives that do not, of course, correspond to the Buddhist schools of practice that they might conventionally refer to.

-The Vajrayāna might be characterised as a ‘self-discovery’ perspective that takes the Mahayāna perspective further still – a perspective in which we undertake to familiarise ourselves with mind as Consciousness, recognising it as lucid, luminous, aware, and ever-present.
-Vajrayāna Mindfulness practice could be characterised as an invitation to rest naturally ‘as’ that timeless awareness, recognising the ultimate inseparability of the absolute and the relative levels of mind and Consciousness.
+The Vajrayāna might be characterised as a ‘self-discovery’ perspective that takes the Mahayāna perspective further still and, in so doing achieves a resolution of the ‘self-power’ / ‘other-power’ dichotomy.
+It is a perspective in which we rest ‘as’ Consciousness.
+In other words we undertake to familiarise ourselves with mind as Consciousness, recognising that in us which is always lucid, luminous and aware – however deeply obscured by the kleshas.
+Vajrayāna Mindfulness practice could therefore be characterised as an invitation to rest naturally ‘as’ that timeless awareness, recognising the ultimate inseparability of the absolute and the relative levels of the mind.

 The Buddha’s ‘remembering’ practice, which modern Western Buddhist practitioners know as ‘Mindfulness’ is extremely profound.
-Its profundity however, is very difficult to communicate without the sort of synthesis of spiritual perspectives that I have been alluding to in this article.
-I am not saying, as many others do, that there a ‘higher’ Mindfulness teachings available in Tibetan Buddhist tradition (I am thinking of dzogchen and mahamudra).
-On the contrary, I am saying simply that Mindfulness, a practice which is common to all Buddhist traditions is a very rich, complex and multidimensional practice that involves dimensions that need to be characterised in terms of devotional-receptive ‘self-surrender’ and ‘self-discovery’, as well as ‘self-development.
+Its profundity however, is very difficult to communicate without the sort of triple synthesis of spiritual perspectives that I have been alluding to in this article.
+I am not saying, as many others do, that there a ‘higher’ Mindfulness teachings available in Tibetan Buddhist Vajra tradition.
+The dzogchen and mahamudra are indeed very significant, but they are only a more somewhat sophisticated and systematic articulation of the historical Buddha’s teachings.
+On the contrary, Mindfulness then, is a practice which is common to all Buddhist traditions, but is a very rich, complex and multidimensional practice that, if we are to understand it fully, as the Buddha did, involves dimensions that need to be characterised in terms of devotional-receptive ‘self-surrender’ and a process of ‘self-discovery’, as well as ‘self-development’.

 “This mind, O monks, is luminous, but it is defiled by adventitious defilements (kleshas).
 The uninstructed worldling does not understand this as it really is; therefore for them there is no mental development.”